-The concrete can be then etched by acid (like muriatic acid) and neutralized, or it can be mechanically scratched to remove the old sealer.
+The concrete paver can be then etched with acid (like muriatic acid) and neutralized, or it can be mechanically scratched to remove the old sealer.

 If you’re looking to replace the current sealer with the opposite base (replacing solvent-based with water-based for example or vice versa), the previous sealer will need to be removed no matter what.